Sunday April 22, 2018

 We continued our mingling and tasting.
 Tent shops/station were operated by enthusiastic individuals definitely feeling the sustainability motivation.
-With so much of what we eat directly contributing to climate change (see What’s Eating the Planet), it’s no wonder that food is deeply intertwined with Earth Day.
-Also, Tokyoites love to eat;)
+With so much of what we eat directly contributing to climate change (see What’s Eating the Planet), it’s no wonder that food is deeply intertwined with Earth Day Tokyo.
+It comes as no surprise of course, but Tokyoites love to eat.😉

 There were bands throughout the day, as well as guest speakers.
-The headline speaker was Bill McKibben, prominent environmental author and founder of 350.org.
-He’s currently on a tour of asia connecting with local organizations and further encouraging the movement to divest from fossil fuels.
+The headline speaker was Bill McKibben, prominent environmental author and founder of 350.ORG (Click here fore more).
+He’s currently on a tour of Asia, connecting with local organizations and further encouraging the movement to divest from fossil fuels.

 Calling It a Night